gmjohnson17/Python_Notebooks/README.md

 # Python_Notebooks
-Python Notebooks

 ## Purpose
-This Jupyter notebook was developed for Undergraduate Cyber Warfare (UCWT) students to bridge the gap between basic programming skills learned in the 17A Python course.
+These Jupyter notebooks were developed for students to learn programming and scripting fundamentals with Python.

 ## Localhost Jupyter Notebook Setup